Visual Supports

 • Display in the classroom or at home

-• Communicating expectations or strategies at a glance
+• Communicating expectations at a glance

-• Giving children an independent reference they can return to anytime
+• Giving children an independent reference

 Best for: